exaspace/avrotool/README.md

 # Installation (non-docker)

+First ensure you have a JDK (version 8+) and [sbt](https://www.scala-sbt.org/download.html) installed (e.g. `brew install sbt`)

-Install a jdk and sbt, then from the top level of the project run:
+Clone this project and then from the top level run

-    sbt pack
+    $ sbt pack

-This builds an executable you can run with `./target/pack/bin/avrotool`.
-The following should work:
+    $ cd avrotool/target/pack/
+    $ sudo make install PREFIX=/usr/local

+Check it works (run from the project top level using the provided example schemas):

-    $ ./target/pack/bin/avrotool --checkcompat ./examples/schema1.json ./examples/schema2.json
+    $ avrotool --checkcompat --schema-files ./examples/schema1.json ./examples/schema2.json
     FULL

+If you want to install `avrotool` somewhere else, set the PREFIX variable

+    make install PREFIX="$HOME"             # will install avrotool to ~/bin sudo make install PREFIX=/opt/local     # will install avrotool to /opt/local/bin make install                            # will install avrotool to ~/local/bin (tip: add `~/local/bin` to your `PATH`).

-# Compatibility explained
+# Schema compatibility explained

 Compatibility level can be one of "BACKWARD", "FORWARD", "FULL" or "NONE" (i.e. following the [confluent convention](https://docs.confluent.io/current/avro.html)).